Allergies are the 6th leading cause of chronic illness in the U.S.

 Allergic rhinitis, often called hay fever, affects 6.1 million of the children population and 20 million of the adult population.
 (1)

-If you are an allergy sufferer, you can appreciate the above statistics.
+Right now we are in the beginning of spring allergy season.
+Trees, grasses and weeds are releasing pollen into the air.
 Allergies can really affect your health and well-being.
 Whether you suffer from asthma, sinus infections, or chronic cough, you know what a toll allergies can take on your body.
+However you should know that allergies can affect you all year long, not just in the spring.

 What is an allergy?